There are many possible symptoms from

 - Other physical and neurological symptoms

 Headache is a common symptom of brain tumor.
 It is sometimes accompanied by nausea and vomiting.
-Often, these headaches are more pronounced when first awakening in the morning, and they may even wake patients during sleep.
+Often, these headaches are more painful when first awakening in the morning.
+They may even wake patients during sleep.
 The headaches may be associated with visual changes, particularly double vision and sudden loss of vision.
 These headaches can be worsened with Valsalva (a method that involves holding your breath and straining).

 The types of cognitive and behavioral changes that occur depend on the area of the brain being affected by tumor and swelling.
 As a tumor grows, changes can occur in:

 - Comprehension and/or expression of language

 - Sensation and processing of sensory input

 - Personality—including both increased lack of emotion or impulsiveness